Fool for Love (2010 film): Production

-The movie was filmed in Vietnam, and would be the first big budget movie directed by an Overseas Vietnamese director.
+The movie was filmed in three cities of Vietnam are Ho Chi Minh City, Nha Trang and Hanoi; with three hotels appeared respectively are Mövenpick Hotel Saigon (now is Eastin Grand Hotel Saigon), Sheraton Nha Trang Hotel & Spa and Mövenpick Hotel Hanoi Centre.
+It would be the first big budget movie directed by an Overseas Vietnamese director.
 The movie is thought to be one of the first films in a new wave of glossy, mainstream Vietnamese cinema.

 Release

 The film was released in Vietnam on April 23, 2010.
 The movie was released to theaters in the United States on September 10, 2011.
 After its summer run, it would stand as Vietnam's biggest box office hit for a movie officially produced in Vietnam, grossing 18 billion VND.

 Reception

 Thủy Linh from Thanh Nien commended the summer release for its lighthearted comedy and allowing the audience to have uncomplicated laughs.
 Jade Hidle for DVAN remarked on the movie's depiction of a modern Vietnam, forgoing references to the country's past, "the film allowed me to experience a welcomed sense of relief that positive movies can be made about and in Việt Nam."